Characterizing co-NL by a group action: Introduction

 But the representation of an integer as a matrix is non-uniform: the size of the matrix depends on the integer considered.
 Since we want the representations of programs to be able to handle any size of input, we embed the matrices representing integers into the hyperfinite factor, whose definition is recalled in Section \ref{sec:vna}.
 Operators that represent programs are constructed from finite permutations, which can be internalized --represented as operators-- using the crossed product construction.
 This allows them to perform some very simple operations on the input.
 Namely, they will be able to cope with several copies of the input and to scan them independently.
 However, since the representation of integers in the hyperfinite factor is not unique, one needs the notion of normative pair (Subsection \ref{subsec:norm_pair}) to guarantee that a program is insensitive to the chosen representation of the integer.

-We next introduce in Section \ref{sec:ndpm} Non-Deterministic Pointer Machines (\NDPM), a notion of abstract machines well suited to be represented by operators.
-This model is very close to Multi-Head Finite Automata, a classical characterization of logspace computation, but we begin this section by presenting the specificities of this model.
-We then prove that \NDPM can recognize any set in \cc{co-NL} by providing an example of a \cc{co-NL}-complete problem solved by a \NDPM and a mechanism of reduction between problems.
+We next introduce, in Section \ref{sec:ndpm}, a notion of abstract machines -- non-deterministic pointer machines (\NDPM) -- well suited to be represented by operators.
+This model is very close to multi-head finite automata, a classical characterization of logspace computation, but we begin this section by presenting its specificities.
+We then prove that \NDPMs can recognize any set in \cc{co-NL} by providing an example of a \cc{co-NL}-complete problem solved by a \NDPM and a mechanism of reduction between problems.

-We then define (Section \ref{sec:encodingndpm}) an encoding of Non-Deterministic Pointer Machines as a certain kind of operators --named boolean operators, which proves that \cc{co-NL} is contained in the set of languages accepted by such operators.
+We then define (Section \ref{sec:encodingndpm}) an encoding of \NDPMs as a certain kind of operators --named boolean operators, which proves that \cc{co-NL} is contained in the set of languages accepted by such operators.
 To show the converse, we first show that checking the nilpotency of a product $PN$ in the hyperfinite factor, where $P$ is a boolean operator and $N$ represents an integer, is equivalent to checking that a certain matrix is nilpotent (this rest on the quite technical Lemma \ref{finiteNL}).
 Finally, we can show that deciding if this matrix is nilpotent is in \cc{co-NL}.